 Is Servo controlled by the ESC?

 No, the ESC doesn’t control the servo.
 Servo is usually plugged into the receiver.
-And the receiver is powered by a battery.
+Besides, the receiver is powered by a battery.
 So, there’s no chance for the ESC to control the servo.
 ESC mainly helps to achieve motion control.

 Now it’s time to wrap up Traxxas slash steering works but no throttle.
 We’ve packed in as much information as we could in this discussion.
 Hope you’ll find it useful.